norton120/pirate_baby/content/posts/sympathy_for_the_devil.md

 date: 2023-12-25
 draft: true
 ---
-About this time every year it is obligatory for most to consume at least a few adaptions of Charles Dickens' classic "A Christmas Carol"
+Every year around this time, it is obligatory for most of us to consume at least a few adaptions of Charles Dickens' 1843 classic "A Christmas Carol."
+Weather it is a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NjcxMDU2M119
+eyJoaXN0b3J5IjpbLTExMTczNzczMzZdfQ==
 -->